-Furthermore, our estimates of levels of DPP uptake in the health care system by five years were based on arbitrary assumptions, so actual uptake may not reach these levels this quickly.
+Furthermore, our estimates of levels of DPP uptake in the health care system by five years were based on arbitrary assumptions, so actual uptake may reach these levels more or less quickly.
 In addition, the costs used in our analysis came from a specific set of programs, and so may not be representative of the costs for such programs in other settings in the US.

 Finally, further data on the long-term effectiveness of these programs in maintaining weight loss and diabetes risk reductions would confirm whether these programs will actually be cost-effective or cost-saving over time.
 This would be especially useful for the newer, digital adaptations of the DPP.
-There is also a need for data on the costs and effectiveness of these programs in different populations and settings, evaluation of the efficacy of maintenance modules of the digital programs, and a need to measure the efficiency of extending these programs to lower-risk groups.
+There is also a need for data on the efficacy of maintenance modules of the digital programs, and a need to measure the efficiency of extending these programs to lower-risk groups.